UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 such as how to use it with Git for version control, and also introduce you to another commonly used tool for programming:
 VS Code.

-VS Code is a more traditional programming environment than JupyterLab and here we will use it for editing text files and for some aspects of version control with Git.
+VS Code is a more traditional programming environment than JupyterLab and in this course we will use it for editing text files and for some aspects of version control with Git.

+We will learn more about VS Code during the shell and version control modules, and we will look closer at advanced JupyterLab features in module 7!

 ---